aws-samples/karpenter-blueprints/blueprints/update-nodes-with-drift/README.md

 karpenter-7c6f4995bf-82ttb   1/1     Running   0          2m34s
 ```

 Once drift is enabled, let's create a new `EC2NodeClass` to be more precise about the AMIs you'd like to use.
 For now, you'll intentionally create new nodes using a previous EKS version to simulate where you'll be after upgrading the control plane.
+Within the `amiSelectorTerms` you'll configure the most recent AMIs (both for `amd64` and `arm64`) from a previous version of the control plane to test the drift feature.

 ```
   amiSelectorTerms:
-  - name: '*-1.27-*' # Will get the latest AMI of this Kubernetes version
-    owner: self
-  - name: '*-1.27-*' # Will get the latest AMI of this Kubernetes version
-    owner: amazon
+    - id: <<AMD64PREVAMI>>
+    - id: <<ARM64PREVAMI>>
 ```

 If you're using the Terraform template provided in this repo, run the following commands to get the EKS cluster name and the IAM Role name for the Karpenter nodes: